Formal Analysis of EDHOC Key Establishment for Constrained IoT Devices: Introduction

-IoT security threats involving computationally strong devices such as cars and web-cameras receive the most attention from media and academia.
-Securing communication between such devices can readily be done using existing protocols like \mDandTls.
-Constrained devices and networks, on the other hand, which operate under severe bandwidth and energy consumption restrictions, have received much less attention.
-These devices may be simple sensors which only relay environment measurements to a server every hour, but need to function autonomously without maintenance for long periods of time.
-To keep energy consumption down, highly specialized radio links with small and heterogeneous frame sizes are sometimes used.
-The IETF defined the Constrained Application Protocol (\mCoap{}) protocol for data transmission in such situations~\cite{rfc7252}. \mCoap{} does not include security protection on its own, and in some cases, \mDandTls{} messages are too large to fit into the radio frames, or is unsuitable to handle proxy operations with change of underlying transport protocol.
-These are some of the reasons the IETF standardized the Object Security for Constrained RESTful Environments (\mOscore{}) protocol to secure communications between constrained devices~\cite{rfc8613}.

-The \mOscore{} protocol requires a pre-established security context.
-For a couple of years, requirements and mechanisms for a key exchange protocol, named \mEdhoc~\cite{selander-lake-edhoc-01}, for establishing \mOscore{} security contexts have been discussed in the IETF.
+As IoT devices become more prevalent and get involved in progressively sensitive functions in society, the need to secure their communications becomes increasingly important.
+Most security analysis has focused on computationally strong devices, such as cars and web-cameras, where existing protocols like \mDandTls{} suffice.
+Constrained devices, on the other hand, which operate under severe bandwidth and energy consumption restrictions, have received much less attention.
+These devices may be simple sensors, which only relay environment measurements to a server every hour, but need to function autonomously without maintenance for long periods of time.
+The IETF standardized the Object Security for Constrained RESTful Environments (\mOscore{}) protocol to secure communications between constrained devices~\cite{rfc8613}.
+However, the \mOscore{} protocol requires a pre-established security context.
+The IETF has been discussing requirements and mechanisms for a key exchange protocol, named Ephemeral Diffie-Hellman Over COSE (\mEdhoc), for establishing \mOscore{} security contexts.
 Naturally, \mEdhoc{} must work under the same constrained requirements as \mOscore{} itself.
 While not all use cases for \mEdhoc{} are firmly set, the overall goal is to establish an \mOscore{} security context, under message size limitations.
-The work is now being done in the IETF Lightweight Authenticated Key Exchange (LAKE) working group.
+It is therefore important to ensure that \mEdhoc{} satisfies fundamental security properties expected from a key exchange protocol.